 Many people may associate Medicare and Dementia because dementia is a condition associated with age.
-It is true that 1 in 3 seniors today die with Alzheimer’s or another form of dementia.
+The Alzheimer’s Association reported that 1 in 3 seniors today die with Alzheimer’s or another form of dementia.
 However, there are currently over 5 million Americans of ALL ages suffering from dementia today.

 Medicare covers any medically necessary care for dementia just like any other disease or illness.
 Many people with dementia need custodial care though, and Medicare’s coverage for this is limited.
 In this post, we’ll review dementia and it’s common treatments.
 We’ll also go over what is covered and not covered by Medicare.

 The National Institute on Aging defines dementia as a loss of cognitive function and behavioral abilities.
 It is a brain disorder that causes a loss of mental processes and cognitive function.
 Some of the common symptoms are:

 It is also a progressive disease.
 There is usually a slow decline in one’s mental ability that ultimately results in an inability to continue performing activities of daily living.
 (For more information ad a free download about the causes of dementia, visit this post.)

 Does Medicare Cover Dementia Care?